BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/6.jpg)

 ### Sampled results
 Here are some sampled results.
 Some predicted image (top right) looks even better than the orginal one.
-There are also sort of failures, such as the bottom right, the statue was given some pink color.
+There are also sort of failures, such as the bottom left, where the statue was given some pink color.
 ![](pics/9.jpg)

-### Tensorboard: how/which weights update during training
+### Tensorboard: how/which weights were updated during training
-Tensorboard allows us to peek into how the network weights, in this term the filters, to change during training.
+Tensorboard allows us to peek into how the network weights (conv filters) change during training.
 Here shows some of the filters and biases:
 ![](pics/b.jpg)
-Actually all filters and biases were updated to considerable extent.
-That is, all of the layers of VGG had been considerably updated or fine-tuned during the training.
-This indicates that most probably all of the feature maps are useful and they probably contains different information.
+Actually all filters and biases were updated to considerable extent during training.
+That is, all of the layers of VGG had been considerably updated.
+This indicates that all of the feature maps are useful and they probably contains different information.
 None of them should be skipped.
-We should better incorporate all of the feature maps into our HyperColumns if we can afford to avoid information loss.
+We should better incorporate all of the feature maps into our HyperColumns to avoid information loss.
 That said, what if we only sample a portion of the feature maps ?

 ## Simplified model
-I only picked up the output of each pool layer of VGG, upscale them, and then concatenate into a thinner HyperColumn.
-Apparently some information that VGG has to provied was lost, but this thinner model is requests less computation and memory to train.
-This simpler model is not powerful enough, and it yielded somewhat worse result like this:
+I only picked up the output of each pool layer of VGG, upscale them, and then concatenated them into a thinner HyperColumn.
+Apparently some information that VGG has to provied was lost, but this thinner model requests less computation and memory to train.
+It is not powerful enough, and it yielded somewhat worse result like this:
 ![](pics/a.jpg)

 ## More...
-Here is a illustration picture collected from an old book.
-The picture apparently is a gray image drawn by someone many years ago.
-Applying the model onto this picture, we get some result not too shaby:
+Here is an illustration picture collected from an old book.
+The picture apparently is a gray image drawn many many years ago.
+Applying the model onto this picture, I got some result not too shaby:
 ![](pics/8.jpg)

-Apply the model on cartoon, and it did not give a satisfying result.
+Then apply the model on cartoon, and it did not give a satisfying result.
 This is what I had expected because the model was never trained on cartoons.
 ![](pics/d.jpg)
-However, once the model is trained on a specific dataset, it might be able to do a fine job on the same type of data.
+If the model is trained on a specific dataset, it might be able to do a fine job on the same type of data.
 What if I have enough training data set of cartoons ?
-It will be interesting to see if it can colorize the cartoons from the same author, given that the author may have a consistent style of art.
+It will be interesting to see if it can colorize the cartoons from the same author, given that a author may have a consistent style of art.
 I will be extremely excited if I can get something like this: